Top 4 Reduced-Risk Nicotine Stocks to Watch in 2024

 Today we'll review four companies innovating within the nicotine market, three with robust dividends and one with immense upside potential.

 As the tobacco industry faces increasing regulatory scrutiny and changing consumer preferences, the major players are pivoting towards reduced-risk nicotine products to sustain profitability and capture market share.
-Among these, Philip Morris, British American Tobacco, Altria and Charlie’s Holdings stand out as four of the top reduced-risk nicotine stocks to watch in 2024.
+Among these, Philip Morris (NYSE: PM), British American Tobacco (NYSE: BTI), Altria Group (NYSE: MO), and Charlie’s Holdings (OTCQB: CHUC) stand out as four of the top reduced-risk nicotine stocks to watch in 2024.

 These companies are innovating within the nicotine market, focusing on products that cater to health-conscious consumers.
 Three of the reduced-risk nicotine stocks highlighted below offer robust dividend payouts, while the fourth stock offers investors immense potential upside.

-Philip Morris International (NYSE: PM), the world’s largest tobacco company outside China, has been at the forefront of the shift towards reduced-risk products.
+Philip Morris, the world’s largest tobacco company outside China, has been at the forefront of the shift towards reduced-risk products.
 The company’s flagship IQOS device, which uses heat-not-burn technology, has seen significant success globally.
 Despite regulatory challenges, including a temporary ban in the U.S., IQOS continues to dominate markets where it is available.
 Philip Morris reported that its smoke-free products accounted for 39% of total net revenues in recent quarters, with organic revenue growth of nearly 25%.

 Additionally, Philip Morris’s acquisition of Swedish Match has solidified its dominance in the nicotine pouch market with the ZYN brand, which has a 60% market share.
 The company’s strong pricing strategy and commitment to transitioning to a smoke-free portfolio by 2030 underscore its strategic vision.
 Philip Morris also offers a solid dividend yield of 5.3%, making it an attractive option for income-focused investors.

-However, on June 18th, Philip Morris announced halting online sales of its flavoured ZYN products in the U.S. after receiving a subpoena from the District of Columbia.
-The decision, which was influenced by regulatory pressures and changing market dynamics, led to a noticeable drop in Philip Morris stock.
+However, on June 18th, Philip Morris announced that it would halt online sales of its flavoured ZYN products in the U.S. after receiving a subpoena from the District of Columbia.
+The decision, influenced by regulatory pressures and changing market dynamics, led to a noticeable decline in Philip Morris stock.

-Altria (NYSE: MO), known for its iconic Marlboro brand, continues to be a major player in the U.S. tobacco market.
+Altria Group, known for its iconic Marlboro brand, continues to be a major player in the U.S. tobacco market.
 The company is focusing on its smoke-free alternatives to counteract the decline in cigarette volumes.
-Altria’s on! nicotine pouches have seen shipment volumes surge by over 32% year-over-year, highlighting the growing demand for oral tobacco products.
+Altria’s On! nicotine pouches have seen shipment volumes surge by over 32% year-over-year, highlighting the growing demand for oral tobacco products.
 Additionally, Altria’s acquisition of NJOY, which has a growing share in the e-cigarette market, positions the company well to capture the rising interest in vaping products.

 Despite past setbacks with its Juul investment, Altria’s foray into nicotine pouches and its strategic acquisition of NJOY show a renewed focus on reduced-risk products.
 Altria’s dividend yield of 9.1% and its status as a Dividend King with over 50 years of consecutive payout increases make it an attractive option for income investors.